llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 complexity and ambiguity of DWARF by defining a formalization for its expression language, and improved the composability by unifying values and location descriptions on the evaluation stack.
 Together, these changes also increased the expressiveness of DWARF.
-Using similar ideas in LLVM, allowed us to support additional real world cases, and describe existing cases with greater accuracy.
+Using similar ideas in LLVM allowed us to support additional real world cases, and describe existing cases with greater accuracy.

 This led us to start from the DWARF extensions and design a new set of debug